xtuc/kv-backup/README.md

 # Workers KV backup

-Copy the content of a Workers KV locally.
+Copy the content of a Workers KV namespace locally.

 ## Usage